5. Marriage Procedure

-Nonmembers may marry in the meeting, subject to the laws of the respective states and the considered judgement of the monthly meeting and according to the good order of Friends.
+Non-members may marry in the meeting, subject to the laws of the respective states and the considered judgment of the monthly meeting and according to the good order of Friends.

 A condensation of the duties of individuals may prove useful:

 THE RESPONSIBILITIES OF THE PERSONS TO BE MARRIED

 - To write a letter to the clerk of the monthly meeting under whose care they wish to be married, signed by both of the couple, stating their intention to marry and enclosing, if needed and available, the consent of parents or guardians.